History & Future

 On the 24th December 1971 Cyclone Althea hit Townsville

-This highlighed the need for emergency accommodation for children as many families lost their homes.
-Originally, families looked after other people’s children in their own homes when through illness, accident or other circumstances the parent or guardian was unable to care for them.parents or guardians were ill, involved in an emergency, or otherwise unable to care for them.
+This highlighted the need for emergency accommodation for children as many families lost their homes.
+Originally, families looked after other people’s children in their own homes when through illness, accident or other circumstances the parent or guardian was unable to care for them.

 In 1973 twelve women formed the nucleus of the program